Adityacodesupport/Google-Generative-AI-Hackathon/README.md

 - Enhance the AI model to support multiple types of brain scans
 - Develop a mobile application for on-the-go access

-## 🤝 Contributing

-Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## 📄 License

 Distributed under the MIT License.
 See `LICENSE` for more information.